After-School-STEM-Coders/Discord_Bot/README.md

  - KEY - Text of .ppk key used for SSH authentication
  - PORT - 22
  - JARVIS - Discord bot API key for master branch, associated Discord user is on the **real** server.
- - BARVIS - Discord bot API key for bot #2, associated Discord user is on **test** server.
+ - BARVIS - Discord bot API key for bot #2, (any branch under active development) associated Discord user is on **test** server.
- - NARVIS - Discord bot API key for bot #3, associated Discord user is on **test** server.
+ - NARVIS - Discord bot API key for bot #3, (any branch under active development) associated Discord user is on **test** server.
+ - xARVIS - Feel free to add additional API keys as needed.
+Ideally we'd have one per branch.

 ## Cattle, Not Pets: